 • To update the terms of the lease agreement.

-• The ability to evict a tenant for non-compliance to the terms of the agreement.
+• The ability to evict a tenant for non-compliance to the terms of the lease agreement.

 • Reject a prospective tenant if they fail the tenant screening process.